Dorise Nielsen: Political career

 She ran again for the LPP in the 1953 election, this time in Brantford, Ontario, but came in last place with 216 votes.

 After politics

 Finding it difficult to find work outside of the party due to her age and possibly blacklisted due to her Communist allegiance, she found a job in the mid-1950s working in the office of the United Electrical Workers but found it dull, and left Canada in 1955 for London, England with her partner, Constant Godefroy (she had been estranged from husband Pete Nielsen since 1940).
 They returned to Canada in 1956, and Nielsen found a job clipping articles for Maclean-Hunter Publishing.

-In 1957, Nielsen and Godefroy received permission to go to the People's Republic of China, where she lived for the final 23 years of her life until her death in 1980.
+In 1957, Nielsen and Godefroy received permission to go to the People's Republic of China, where she lived for the final 23 years of her life.
 She spent most of those years working as an English teacher and as an editor for the Foreign Languages Press in Beijing.

 She became a Chinese citizen in 1962.
+Nielsen died in Beijing on December 9, 1980 at the age of 78 and is buried in Beijing at the Babaoshan Revolutionary Cemetery.